 So why go through all the trouble to build this in the first place?
 Why not just use Medium?

-Isn’t this what all developers inevitably do anyway?
-Build some crappy knock-off of good software because they’re ego is too big to use anything that’s not been graced to have sprung unbidden from their god-like cheeto-covered fingertips?
-Yes, let’s all create something second rate instead of using something off-the-shelf in order to scratch the proverbial itch?
-Why, yes.
-Yes, it’s probably something like that then.
+Isn’t this what all software developers inevitably do anyway?
+Yes, that and add layers to things.
+You mean you’d really rather build some crappy knock-off of good software because your ego is too big to use anything that hasn’t gracefully sprung as an unbidden gift to the world from your god-like cheeto-covered fingertips?
+Yes.
+A common thought among all software devs have goes something like, “let’s all create something second-rate instead of using this perfectly good off-the-shelf in order to scratch the proverbial itch?
+Yes, indeed!”
+Ok, it’s probably (definitely) something like that then.

 The question might as well then become, “why build anything at all?”